BMW XM Insurance Rates

 Rates are averaged for all BMW XM models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best BMW XM Insurance
+How to Find the Cheapest BMW XM Insurance

-The points below are a brief recap of the data raised in the charts and tables above.
+The following is a recap of the data touched on in the above illustrations.

-- Consumers who require increased liability limits will pay approximately $390 per year to raise from a low limit to 250/500 limits
+- Consumers who purchase higher liability limits will pay around $390 each year to go from a 30/60 limit to 250/500 limits

-- You may be able to save as much as $290 per year just by shopping early and online
+- Drivers can save around $290 per year simply by quoting early and online

 Rate Tables and Charts